What is Ohio State University Extension?

 Directions for use of “Accounting for Your Money” Hope Chest

-Begin by reading Steps 1 through 7 to obtain an overall picture of the components of the Hope Chest.
+Read Steps 1 through 7 to obtain an overall picture of the components contained within the Hope Chest.
 After reviewing the components, you are ready to begin completing the Steps.
 Complete Steps 1 and 2 within a week.
-For Step 3 you need to collect spending and saving records before you can add the information to the “Spending Tracker” and “Income and Benefits Tool”.
+For Step 3 you need to collect receipts and saving records before you can add the information to the “Spending Tracker” and “Income and Benefits Tool”.
 In Steps 4 and 5 you will use the information gained from “Spending Tracker and “Income and Benefits Tool” to inform the development of your Accounting for Your Money budget tool.
-Steps 6 and 7 will occur over the next 6 months as you enter spending and saving information into the cash flow tools and adjust your budget as needed.
+Steps 6 and 7 will occur over the next 6 next 6 months as you enter spending and saving information into the cash flow tools and adjust your budget as needed.

 Completing all the steps will help you understand and control where your money goes.

 Working on the steps with co-spenders in your family is a good idea.
-As a family you can discuss your basic and other needs and wants and decide how to best spend your money during the pandemic.
-You and your family will be empowered to meet the new challenges brought about by the pandemic emergency, therefore relieving future financial stress.
+As a family you can discuss your basic needs and wants and decide how to best spend your money as you adjust to the present and emergent global economic markets.
+You and your family will be empowered to meet the new challenges brought about by the global emergencies, therefore relieving future financial stress.